Siroopfles/NovaPort/.nova/workflows/nova-orchestrator/WF_ORCH_TRIAGE_NEW_ISSUE_REPORTED_BY_LEAD_001_v1.md

         - Inform user: "Okay, I've tasked Nova-LeadQA with investigating `ErrorLogs:[ErrorLogKeyFromLead]`."
     - **Condition:** If user chose "Add to backlog":
       - **Action:**
-        - Delegate to `Nova-LeadArchitect` (via Nova-SpecializedConPortSteward): "Update `Progress:[NewIssueProgressID]` (integer `id`) by setting its status to 'BACKLOGGED' and ensure its `description` field appropriately reflects it's a backlogged item."
+        - Delegate to `Nova-LeadArchitect` (via Nova-SpecializedNovaPortSteward): "Update `Progress:[NewIssueProgressID]` (integer `id`) by setting its status to 'BACKLOGGED' and ensure its `description` field appropriately reflects it's a backlogged item."
         - Inform user: "Okay, `ErrorLogs:[ErrorLogKeyFromLead]` (key) (tracked by `Progress:[NewIssueProgressID]` (integer `id`)) is added to backlog."
     - **Condition:** If user chose "Defer decision for now":
       - **Action:**